Q-Tip (musician): 2017–present: The Last Zulu, AlGoRhythms, and Riotdiaries

 In 2018, he recorded a cover version of Elton John and Kiki Dee's song "Don't Go Breaking My Heart" with Demi Lovato.
 He also announced that his delayed album The Last Zulu would be released soon.
 Later that year, he joined the faculty of New York University's Clive Davis Institute of Recorded Music, where he began teaching a course that explores the connection between jazz and hip hop.
 In an October 2018 interview, he claimed that he would never retire or cease production work, stating, "I will do this to my death."

 In 2019, Q-Tip revealed that he was working on three solo albums (The Last Zulu, AlGoRhythms, and Riotdiaries), as well as projects by Mary J. Blige and Danny Brown.
 He served as executive producer of Brown's album U Know What I'm Sayin?, released in October 2019.
 Later that year, he also appeared on the song "Hit Man" from Gang Starr's album One of the Best Yet.

 Q-Tip performed the chorus on the song "Yah Yah" from Eminem's 2020 album, Music to Be Murdered By.
 He also performed the chorus on the track "More Life", which he co-produced, from Cordae's 2021 EP, Just Until...
-Q-Tip is the producer of LL Cool J's upcoming solo album.

 Jack White's 2022 album Fear of the Dawn features Q-Tip on the single "Hi-De-Ho".

+Q-Tip is the producer of LL Cool J's 2024 album, The FORCE.